Flotomate/product_docs/source/package-deployment/sp-entire-deployment-workflow.rst

 **************************

-A deployment workflow comprises of all the processes that lead to the deployment of a select set of Packages (Know what is a :doc:`Package <intro-package-deployment>`?) to a select set of Computers following a user-defined policy.
+A deployment workflow comprises of all the processes that lead to the deployment of a select set of Packages/Registry updates (Know what is a :doc:`Package <intro-package-deployment>`?) to a select set of Computers following a user-defined policy.

-Below diagram shows all the processes in Package Deployment in a sequential manner (some processes are one time, and some are frequent):
+Below diagram shows all the processes involved in Package/Registry Deployment in a sequential manner (some processes are one time, and some are recurring):

 .. _spf-0:
 .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/software-package-deployment/SP-0.png